LinkaiMa/LinkaiMa.github.io/_pages/about.md

 ### Projects
 - **Stochastic Rounding Implicitly Regularizes Tall-and-Thin Matrices.** When/how stochastic rounding regularizes the smallest singular value of a matrix.
- -**A Note on the Stability of the Sherman-Morrison-Woodbury.** How does matrix inversion errors propagate through SMW.
+- **A Note on the Stability of the Sherman-Morrison-Woodbury.** How does matrix inversion errors propagate through SMW.

 ### Teaching